aiven/devportal/docs/platform/concepts/service_backups.rst

 Services that have been powered off for more than 180 days are reviewed.
 A notification email will be sent to you to provide time for taking action before the service and backup are deleted as part of the :doc:`periodic cleanup of powered-off services <../howto/cleanup-powered-off-services>`.

-If you wish to keep the powered-off service for more than 180 days, simply power on the service and then power it off again to avoid the routine cleanup.
+If you wish to keep the powered-off service for more than 180 days, power on the service and then power it off again to avoid the routine cleanup.

 Backup profile per service
 --------------------------